Lazerbeak12345/chaml/README.md

  * your IDE, if it supports it.
 Must be valid markdown, but type indicators
  * may be accepted.
  *
- * No IDE's are known to support the language more then they would a .txt file.
+ * No IDEs are known to support the language more then they would a .txt file.
- * Replace this with a labeled list of known IDE's in the future.
+ * Replace this with a labeled list of known IDEs in the future.
 If the count
  * is greater then 20, remove this list.
  */
 ```

 Comments are preserved as long as possible, with few exceptions (ex:
 interpreting mode) throughout the compiling process.
 This means it should be
 possible to make comment dependant functionality

 ### Typecasting